nx-lr/32chars-js/README.md

 #### Other writing systems and languages

 For substrings of a different Unicode script other than Latin, they are generated from a pool of characters from the script.
-The result is encoded as bijective base 32, using the pool of characters into a big integer, or in the case of extremely long words or CJK text, _arrays_ of big integers.
+The result is encoded using the pool of characters into a big integer, or in the case of extremely long words or CJK text, _arrays_ of big integers.

 For bicameral scripts like Cyrillic, Greek, Armenian and Georgian, the substring is encoded initially as lowercase and then a separate procedure converts selected characters into uppercase based on the input string.